MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Clear (uncheck) the **Automatically create a password** check box, which will display a new field for entering an administrator-defined password.

-	- Enter the New Administrative Password in the **Password** field that appears
+	- Enter the New Administrative Password in the **Password** field that appears (this is the **New Administrative Password** that you were asked to create at the start of Lab 1, Exercise 1)

 	- Clear (uncheck) the **Require this user to change their password when they first sign in** check box